jfloff/mac-developer-setup/general_settings.md

 ```shell
 sudo chmod 755 /System/Library/CoreServices/Search.bundle/Contents/MacOS/Search
 ```

 #### Notifications

 First of all I removed the apps I don't use: Mail and Safari.

-Then I edited my notification center with the following widgets:
+Then I edited my notification center with the just the widgets that I use: Social, Calendar, iTunes, Weather.
-*

 #### iCloud